 - insisting that you dress in a certain way or making demeaning remarks about how you dress

-- makes demeaning remarks about your body and/or body parts
+- making demeaning remarks about your body and/or body parts

 - minimizing your feelings about sex

 - berating you about your sexual history or blaming you for sexual abuse

 - insisting on touching you sexually when you do not want to be touched, either when the two of you are alone or in the presence of others

-- calls you sexualized names, like “whore” or “slut”
+- calling you sexualized names, like “whore” or “slut”

-- forces you to perform any specific sexual act that you do not wish to do
+- forcing you to perform any specific sexual act that you do not wish to do

 Emotional abuse is harder to pin down or prove, but it’s just as destructive as other, more obvious forms of violence.
 We consider it domestic abuse if a person makes cruel, unfair comments or otherwise emotionally attacks their partner in order to gain power or control over that person.